guildai/guildai/guild/tests/dependencies.md

 Resource labels may be one of the following types:

 - Resource in defined in the operation model
-- Resource defined in anothet model in the modelfile
+- Resource defined in anothet model in the guildfile
 - Resource defined in a model provided by a package

 Labels have this grammar: